ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ck in his mouth.
-(Patent applied
-for.)

-The habit of drinking can be cured
-by giving the drinkers all they want
-to drink, all the time.
-W know of
-two in our own experience who were
-cured in three weeks.
-One jumped
-out of a window of a four story house,
-and ran a curbstone into his head
-the other didn&#x27;t get up one morning,
-and has now a universal curb stone
-growing out of his head in the grave
-yard.

 WEIGHTS AND MEASURES.—The fol­
 lowing table of the number of pounds
 to the bushel, may be of interest to